 IN YEAR admissions FOR YEARS 7 to 11

 Uxbridge High School is a successful, over-subscribed school.
 All year groups are full and we hold a waiting list.
 Some places may become available during the year and parents can apply for an in-year admission by completing the In-Year Admission Form and attach the information requested (proof of date of birth / recent school report).
 A distance measurement will be sought from Hillingdon Local Authority, which takes approximately 8 working days, and the application will then be added to the waiting list for the relevant year group.
 Places will be offered and filled from our waiting list in line with our admissions criteria.
 Once your child's application has been added to the waiting list (after approximately 8 working days), you may contact the school to ask where they are on the waiting list.
 We suggest that you only contact the school via email to email@example.com once per month to see if this has changed.
 The school will only accept applications via the online form above or via the local authority and cannot take applications in person.
 Please be aware that your child's application may move up and down on the waiting list, as further applications are received and our admissions criteria applied to them.
+Your child will not be removed from a waiting list, unless you request this or do not respond to correspondence that is sent out termly.

 Please see our up-to-date admissions policies under policies in the 'our school' tab.